Viking Bursary

 The area of study is limited to the UK with priority given to projects focused on England, Wales and Northern Ireland.

-There are two formal requirements for dissemination of the results of the project.
+The formal requirements for dissemination of the results of the project are detailed below:

 All applicants will be informed of the outcome.